 How to take a LOA or WD

-If a student is able to file for a WD or LOA in person, he or she must complete a “Withdrawal / Leave of Absence” form, available in the Student Services office, CGS room 211.
+If a student is able to file for a WD or LOA in person, he or she must complete a “Withdrawal / Leave of Absence” form, available online and in the Student Services office, CGS room 211.
 Students will need their CGS advisor’s signature on this form as well as the approval of the Associate Dean for Student Academic Life, CGS room 211.
 Students may not leave the University without completing this paperwork.
 Students should discuss this step with a parent or guardian.
 Once this form is complete with the appropriate signatures, the student must submit it to the University Service Center, 881 Commonwealth Avenue, lower level.

 For tuition refund purposes, it is not until students file the paperwork with the University Service Center that they are officially on leave or withdrawn.

 If a student is away from campus and unable to file the paperwork in person, the student must write a letter with the following information:

 - Student signature